 The same happened with Ireland and they announced a total lockdown, which also meant no more gambling.
 Sports betting operators could no longer accommodate customers and to add insult to injury there were no sports events happening at this time.
 So even if they had online sports betting options the activity was significantly reduced.
 With no horse racing and football, bettors in Ireland weren’t really interested in wagering their money.

 Another big problem that had an impact on the casino industry as well, was the unemployment rate.
 Luxurious casinos are an expensive form of entertainment and they also rely on tourists, without jobs and with a travel ban in place, no one was even thinking about going to a big casino.
 That being said, the same cannot be said for gambling overall.
-One thing that we did see during the pandemic is that people were actually trying to somehow multiply the amount of money they had or their stimulus checks.
+One thing that we did see during the pandemic is that people were actually trying to somehow multiply the amount of money they had or their stimulus checks and create economic downturns.
 As a result, a lot of funds went into the purchase of cryptocurrencies, but also to online gambling.

 3. Online Gambling was Booming